efertsch/phase-0-tracks/web_dev/request_cycle/http_requests.md

 see [Tutorials Point](https://www.tutorialspoint.com/http/http_methods.htm)

 ## GET Requests
-* Requests data from a specified source (given URI)
+GET method requests data from a specified source (given URI)
 * Only retrieves data, should have no other effect
 * The query string (key/value pairs) is sent in the URL of the GET Request
 * Example: